Printlab Autodesk

 7 – Test + Iterate

-In this Make:able toolkit, we’ll be guiding you in testing and refining your prototype until you reach a life-improving solution for your end user.
-Watch the overview video below before browsing through the test + iterate methods and tips.
-Then use your key learnings to plan and implement an iteration strategy.
-As you test and iterate, bear in mind how long you have left for the challenge and don’t forget to save some time to create and edit your video submission!
+In this Make:able toolkit, we’ll be guiding you in testing and refining your prototype until you reach a final life-improving solution for your end user.
+Watch the overview video below before going through the sections to plan and implement your iteration strategy.

 A person getting into their car using an assistive handle.